-The present General Synod is likely to be dissolved in accordance with Royal Writs on or very shortly before or after Tuesday 14 July 2020, after the July group of sessions.
-The Archbishops of Canterbury and York have therefore approved the following provisional timetable for the election of the new Synod:-
+The present General Synod is likely to be dissolved in accordance with Royal Writs on or very shortly before or after Tuesday 13 July 2021, after the July group of sessions.
+The Archbishops of Canterbury and York have therefore approved the following timetable for the election of the new Synod:-

 The 'nomination period' must be not less than 28 days.

 The 'voting period' must be not less than 21 days.

-1 Notification to electors of the election timetable to be followed in the diocese and issue of invitations to nominate No later than Tuesday 21 July 2 Notification of the validity of any nomination As soon as any nomination is received 3 Closing date for nominations Friday 4 September 4 Issue of voting invitations Friday 18 September 5 Closing date for return of votes Friday 9 October 6 Day of the count Monday 12, Tuesday 13, Wednesday 14, or Thursday 15 October.
+1 Notification to electors of the election timetable to be followed in the diocese and issue of invitations to nominate No later than Friday 30 July 2 Notification of the validity of any nomination As soon as any nomination is received 3 Closing date for nominations Wednesday 8 September 4 Issue of voting invitations Friday 17 September 5 Closing date for return of votes Friday 8 October 6 Day of the count Monday 11, Tuesday 12, Wednesday 13, or Thursday 14 October.
 7 Names and addresses of those elected and result sheet to be sent to the diocesan bishop, the Clerk to the Synod and every candidate.
 Not later than the fourth working day after the date of the declaration of the result.